TymDrogin/drochess/README.md

 cargo test
 ```

-Becnhmarks are not yet implemented, howewer it is planed.
+Becnhmarks are not yet implemented, howewer they are planed.